-The following commands are specific to the administration of the Silkworm 6400 switch.
+These commands do not require a specific license key, but are specific to the administration of the Silkworm 6400 switch.
 For more detailed information on these commands refer to the Silkworm 6400 Product Guide.

-Table 3-6 Silkworm 6400 Commands
+Table 3-7 Silkworm 6400 Commands